In This Article

 The most common reason for tooth pain is a cavity.
 The pain of a cavity is usually minimal at first.
 Your dental health can suffer, however, if you do not get a filling soon after diagnosis.
 Dental emergencies often happen because patients neglect the early signs of decay.
 Pain is often severe if you need a root canal or extraction.
 Injuries and infection can also cause unbearable pain in your tooth.
-Young adults may have sudden pain from wisdom teeth that grow in crooked or become trapped.
+Young adults may have sudden pain from wisdom teeth that grow crooked or become trapped.
 Only a dental professional can properly diagnose your pain.

-An urgent care center for tooth pain can assess the situation and give you medicine for the pain.
+An urgent care center for tooth pain can assess the situation and give you the best medicine for tooth pain.
 If the problem is serious, you may need to wait for an emergency dental procedure instead of going home.
 The goal of urgent care is usually to get the patient stable until they can make a regular doctor’s appointment.
 URBN Dental can help restore your dental health.
 Dental pain, however, may indicate a problem that cannot wait.